elastic/apm/docs/terminology.md

 Custom Kibana dashboards made for APM.
 These used to be bundled with Kibana but are now located in the [apm-contrib repo](https://github.com/elastic/apm-contrib/tree/master/apm-ui)

 #### APM UI
 The curated UI in Kibana.
-This is part of the Elastic Basic License.
+This is only available with an Elastic Basic License.
 [Further reading](https://www.elastic.co/guide/en/kibana/7.3/xpack-apm.html)

 #### Agent